vincentbernat/dashkiosk/README.md

 The web application watches for the load event of the iframe that has to be displayed before displaying it.
 However, some dashboards are quite dynamic and the `onload` event is triggered while the dashboard is not really ready.
-Therefore, the webapp also accepts to be notified through the [postMessage API][] by sending a ready message:
+Therefore, in the future, the webapp will also accept to be notified through the [postMessage API][] by sending a ready message:

     ::javascript
     window.parent.postMessage("ready", "*");